usnistgov/WIPP/user-guide/image-collections/image-collections.md

 # Image Collections

 A user starts with image collections saved on a disk and needs to upload files to WIPP.
-The Image Collections tab exposes the interface for a user to transfer data from disk to the WIPP system and manage the data.
+The Image Collections view exposes the interface for a user to transfer data from disk to the WIPP system and manage the data.
 The data management includes creation of image collections, uploading and downloading files, and file deletion before collections are processed.
-Click on the "Manage Image Collections" tab on the left side to access image collection management.
+Click on "Data" on the menu bar, then "Images collections" to access images collections management.

 ![](image-collections-list.png)
 *Figure1: WIPP Image Collections screenshot*